Ball in the Vienna City Hall, elegant young ladies

 What social origins do ball guests and milonga visitors have?

-In the capital of Austria, the guests at a ball were typically connected to one another because they belonged to a common professional group.
-As a result, they often came from the same social class.
-From the early 19th century onwards, various professional groups celebrated their respective activities by organizing dance festivals, for example the confectioner's ball or the coffee maker ball.
+In the capital of Austria, guests at a ball were typically linked by their membership of a common professional group.
+Consequently, they often came from the same social class.
+From the early 19th century, various professional groups celebrated their respective activities by organizing dance festivals, for example the confectioner's ball or the coffee house ball.
 This tradition has been preserved to this day.
 In the meantime, not only professional groups hold dance balls, but also groups of people who share a common private interest.

-In addition, young women from the highest social classes, the debutantes, traditionally dressed in white, were introduced into society at these events.
-Nowadays this custom is only practiced to a limited extent.
+In addition, as part of these events, young women from the highest social strata, the debutantes, traditionally dressed in white, were introduced to society.
+Today, this custom is only practiced to a limited extent.

-In Buenos Aires, however, nothing indicates that the dance festivals were related to professional groups.
-Nor is it known whether debutantes appeared at a ball to be introduced to society.
+In Buenos Aires, however, there is nothing to indicate that the dance festivals were related to professional groups.
+It is also not known whether debutantes appeared at a ball to be introduced to society.

 Modern Milonga In Buenos Aires, Salon Canning